JohnCoene/javascript-for-r/_book/1-02-basics.md

 </script>
 ```

-Notably, the `htmltools::htmlDependency` also takes a `package` argument which makes it such that the `src` path becomes relative to the package directory (the `inst` folder).
+Notably, the `htmltools::htmlDependency` also takes a `package` argument, which makes it such that the `src` path becomes relative to the package directory (the `inst` folder).
 Hence the snippet below imports a file located at `myPackage/inst/assets/script.js`; the ultimate full path will, of course, depend on where the package is installed on the users' machine.

 ```r
 dependency <- htmltools::htmlDependency(